Why Audiobooks are Expensive

 That’s not an easy question to answer, since it’s so subjective.
-Many book lovers find the audio version is more convenient, accessible, and engaging.
+Many book lovers find the audio version more convenient, accessible, and engaging.
 You can listen in the car, at the gym, while you cook dinner, or while you take a walk.
-Others prefer the printed pages.
+Others prefer printed pages.
 But we’d like to explain the costs associated with the production of an audiobook to really appreciate all that goes into creating one.

 What is the Real Cost of Audiobooks?

-The average audiobook is about 12 hours in length, and costs about $300-$400 per finished hour.
-That means a finished product can run between $5000-$6000 to produce an audio book.
+The average audiobook is about 12 hours in length and costs about $300-$400 per finished hour.
+That means a finished product can run between $5000-$6000 to produce an audiobook.
 Of course, the longer the book, the greater the cost to produce.

 Hiring an excellent narrator is vital!
-Their delivery makes the story come alive and keeps the listeners attention.
+Their delivery makes the story come alive and keeps the listener’s attention.
 Audiobooks require perfect, mistake-free narration.
 That can be challenging when you think of hundreds of pages, so professionals are employed who are talented and experienced in this genre.

 The price can go even higher if a famous celebrity or actor is hired to do the narration.
 For example for Harper Lee’s book Go Set a Watchman Reese Witherspoon was hired to be the narrator.
 Publishers will do this to draw greater attention to the book, driving sales and making it stand out from the crowd.
 Some books require multiple voices, sound effects, or even a soundtrack.
 Think of it as producing a movie on audio to create a truly riveting listening experience.
 These all add to the final production costs.
 And, on occasion, the author will do the narration, which can make it feel more personal and intimate.

 Another cost is the quality of the production.
 To make an audiobook, a skilled, experienced team of people is necessary for every step.
-Professional editors, producers, directors, recording and mastering engineers, even proof listeners to assure the narration matches the text, all work to deliver a perfect product.
+Professional editors, producers, directors, recording and mastering engineers, and even proof listeners to assure the narration matches the text, all work to deliver a perfect product.
 They adhere to very specific technical requirements to assure the audio quality is the best for your listening enjoyment.

-Not only do publishers want to turn a profit, they want to recover their upfront production costs.
+Not only do publishers want to turn a profit, but they also want to recover their upfront production costs.
 When you consider the staggering number of audiobooks produced every year (in 2017, about 50,000 audiobooks were produced in the United States), every sale matters!